Updated August 2021

 It is the mission of the Boy Scouts of America to serve others by helping to instill values in young people, and, in other ways, to prepare them to make ethical choices over their lifetimes in achieving their full potential.
 The values the organization strives to instill are based on those founded in the Scout Oath and Law.

 Dassel-Cokato Troop 253 welcomes boys ages 11 to 18.
-There are currently about 20 members who meet at 7 p.m. the second Monday, and 6 p.m. the fourth Sunday of the month, at St. John’s Education Center.
+There are currently approximately 10 members who meet at 7 p.m. the second Monday, and 6 p.m. the fourth Sunday of the month, at St. John’s Education Center.
 Anyone interested in joining may contact troop Scoutmaster Terry Gabrelcik at 320-286-3288.

 Cokato Post 209 was also founded in 1919.
-Members meet in city hall the third Monday of the month at 7 p.m., except in March and December, when there are potluck dinners at the city hall at 6:30 p.m.
-In July there is no meeting.
+Members meet in city hall the third Monday of the month at 7 p.m.
+There is no meeting in July.

 Currently, there are 60 members, and new members are always welcome.
 Contact John Bergmann at 320-286-2711 for membership information.

-The Cokato American Legion Auxiliary Unit 209 also meet in city hall the third Monday of the month at 7 p.m., except in March and December, when there are potluck dinners at the city hall at 6:30 p.m.
-In July there is no meeting.
+The Cokato American Legion Auxiliary Unit 209 also meets in city hall the third Monday of the month at 7 p.m.
+There is no meeting in July.

-Officers for 2020 are Jarod Sebring, president/treasurer; Johanna Ellison, board member; Dorene Erickson, past president; and Teresa Martinson, executive secretary.
+Officers for 2021 are Johanna Ellison, president; Jarod Sebring, past president; Dan Robertson, board member; Dorene Erickson, board member, and Teresa Martinson, secretary.
 Questions or requests for information may be directed to Teresa Martinson at: firstname.lastname@example.org.

 The organizers meet at the Cokato City Hall in the spring and fall.
 Anyone interested in joining may contact Cokato City Hall for further information.